rubatopy/rubato/docs/source/tutorials/platformer/step5.rst

 Making a hitbox a "trigger" prevents the hitbox from colliding.
 It will still detect collisions and call the relevant callbacks.
 We will define a player_collide callback that will be called when the player's ground detector collides.
-When this happens, we use the provided collision :func:`Manifold <rubato.struct.gameobject.physics.engine.Manifold>` to make sure the other collider is a ground hitbox, that we are not already grounded, and that we are indeed falling towards the ground.
+When this happens, we use the provided collision :func:`Manifold <rubato.structure.gameobject.physics.engine.Manifold>` to make sure the other collider is a ground hitbox, that we are not already grounded, and that we are indeed falling towards the ground.
 That code looks like this: